-A 4-H club is a self-governing group of five or more young people led by members, parents, and adults from the local community.
+A 4-H Club is made up of five or more youth guided by adult volunteer leaders, partner organization staff, or University of Wisconsin Extension Educators.
+4-H clubs follow a proven program model and offer learning opportunities that are youth-directed.
 Members elect officers to lead their club meetings and activities.
 The main purpose of the 4-H club is to develop life skills through enriching experiences at home and in the community.
 Most clubs meet monthly.